 A VPC peering connection is a networking connection between two VPCs that enables routing of traffic between them using private IPv4 addresses or IPv6 addresses.

 can be established between your own VPCs, or with a VPC in another AWS account in the same or different region.

 Instances in either VPC can communicate with each other as if they are within the same network

-AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPN connection and does not rely on a separate piece of physical hardware.
+AWS uses the existing infrastructure of a VPC to create a peering connection; it is neither a gateway nor a VPN connection and does not rely on a separate piece of physical hardware.

 All inter-region traffic is encrypted with no single point of failure, or bandwidth bottleneck.
 Traffic always stays on the global AWS backbone, and never traverses the public internet, which reduces threats, such as common exploits, and DDoS attacks.